 When is a disaster not an emergency?

-In the past 6 months, it would be fair to say Australia has seen more than its fair share of natural disasters.
-Drought, bushfires, cyclones, floods and a global pandemic.
+Over the past 12 months around the global it would be fair to say we have witnessed an increase in emergencies and disasters.
+Drought, fires, cyclones, floods, and a global pandemic.
 All of these can have an impact on agriculture to varying degrees, depending on where you are.

 The differences between an emergency and a disaster are well summed up by the City of Oxnard, CA.